© Bank of America Corporation. All rights reserved.

 Structures: Sustainable structures for growth require deliberation and family decision-making.
 Often, capital is distributed among actively managed assets, such as real estate holdings and operating companies, as well as more traditional diversified portfolios of passive asset classes.
 In this pathway, structures such as family offices, operating companies, trust companies and family foundations become part of the planning.

-Skill sets required for success: Over and above the other skills, families who succeed focus on the culture of the family and on teamwork.
+Skill sets required for success: Over and above the other skills, families that succeed focus on the culture of the family and on teamwork.
 Capital is invested in the personal development of individuals and the collective evolution of the family.

 Most families must hone business competencies as owners, managers, governors and directors.
 These families are typically characterized by regular whole-family gatherings and eventually develop moderating governance structures such as family assemblies, constitutions, policies and councils.
 The entire family becomes a learning community with an intentional commitment to its own evolution through mentoring and experiential learning.
 Leaders arise as “torchbearers” in each generation out of a deep commitment to family cohesion.